Current Projects

 Wilderness

-We have been working towards greater protections in the San Juan Mountains region for over a decade.
+SMA has been working toward greater public lands protections in the San Juan Mountains region for over a decade.
 We helped to create the San Juan Mountains Wilderness Bill, which has now been included in the Colorado Outdoor Recreation and Economy (CORE) Act.
-Though the CORE Act has yet to be reintroduced in this congressional session, SMA continues to advocate locally for the CORE Act and its wilderness components.
+Though the CORE Act has yet to be passed, SMA continues to advocate locally for the CORE Act and its wilderness components.
+You can help by expressing your support—tell lawmakers that you care about these incredible places!

 Forest Health